On infinitely generated homology of Torelli groups: Spectral sequence

 Recall that if $A$ is a left $H$-module and $H$ is a subgroup of~$G$, then the left $G$-module

 is called the \textit{induced module}.
-Here~$\otimes_H$ denotes the tensor product over~$\Z H$ of~$\Z G$ regarded as the right $H$-module with the left $H$-module~$A$.
+Here~$\otimes_H$ denotes the tensor product over~$\Z H$ of~$\Z G$ regarded as a right $H$-module with the left $H$-module~$A$.
 The structure of the left $G$-module on~$\Ind_H^GA$ is induced by the structure of the left $G$-module on~$\Z G$, see~\cite[Section~III.5]{Bro82}.

 \begin{fact} Suppose that $C_*$ is a chain complex of left $H$-modules satisfying~\mbox{\textnormal{(1)--(3)}} and $H$ is a subgroup of~$G$.
-Let $E^*_{*,*}(1)$ be the Cartan--Leray spectral sequence for the action of~$H$ on~$C_*$ and let $E^*_{*,*}(2)$ be the Cartan--Leray spectral sequence for the action of~$G$ on the chain complex $D_*=\Ind_H^GC_*$.
-Then the spectral sequences~$E^*_{*,*}(1)$ and~$E^*_{*,*}(2)$ are naturally isomorphic to each other starting from page~$E^1$. \end{fact}
+Let $E^*_{*,*}(1)$ be the spectral sequence for the action of~$H$ on~$C_*$ and let $E^*_{*,*}(2)$ be the spectral sequence for the action of~$G$ on the chain complex $D_*=\Ind_H^GC_*$.
+Then the spectral sequences~$E^*_{*,*}(1)$ and~$E^*_{*,*}(2)$ are naturally isomorphic to each other starting from the $E^1$-page. \end{fact}